a-blender/Technica2020/README.md

 We built our mobile app using Unity with Vuforia Engine for image recognition of the clothing brand logos and 3D model rendering, and C# for the navigation pages.
 We also used Google Cloud for sign in authentication and Google Firebase as our database to store key value pairs of brand names and ratings.

 * Unity3D - platform for VR environment
-* Vuforia - Unity's 3D modeling engine
+* Vuforia - 3D model rendering and image recognition of clothing brand logos
-* C# - driver for backend development
+* C# - navigation pages
+* Google cloud - sign in authentication
-* Firebase - NoSQL database to hold textual representations of logos and company names
+* Firebase - database to store key value pairs of brand names and ratings
-* Google cloud

-What's next for Sustainable She

-## What's next for Sustainable She
+## What's next for Sustainable She?
 We have concrete steps for the future of Sustainable She:
 * Implement OCR to convert clothing brand logos to text
 * Connect mobile app to Google Firebase to dynamically pull ratings
 * Implement web scraping to pull ratings from a reputable site (ex: goodonyou)
 * Add an AR feature that displays better women-owned clothing brand suggestions